digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

 ambassador-redis   ClusterIP      10.245.85.152   <none>            6379/TCP                     3d21h
 ```

-Then, list all `LoadBalancers` resources from your `DigitalOcean` account, and print the `IP` and `ID` columns only:
+Then, list all load balancer resources from your `DigitalOcean` account, and print the `IP` and `ID` columns only:

 ```shell
 doctl compute load-balancer list --format IP,ID
 ```

-The output looks similar to (search the LoadBalancer `ID` that matches your Ambassador external `IP`):
+The output looks similar to (search the load balancer `ID` that matches your Ambassador external `IP`):

 ```text
 IP                 ID
 143.244.204.197    e95433c3-ad00-4222-b0c3-5208e554e45a
 ```

-After successfully identifying the `LoadBalancer ID` used by your `Ambassador` deployment, please write it down because you will need it later.
+After successfully identifying the load balancer `ID` used by your `Ambassador` deployment, please write it down because you will need it later.
 Before continuing with the next steps, please make sure that you `change directory` where the `Starter Kit` repository was `cloned` on your machine.

 Now, open and inspect the `03-setup-ingress-ambassador/assets/manifests/ambassador-values-v6.7.13.yaml` file provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support).
 For example, you can use [VS Code](https://code.visualstudio.com):